Skip to main content

 Becky Marquez Research Group

-MIHALogo2_12082021-002.pngThe MIHA Program is a randomized control trial testing the efficacy of a behavioral weight management intervention with brief and structured counseling on family functioning.
+MIHALogo2_12082021-002.pngThe MIHA Program, led by Becky Marquez, PhD, MPH, is a randomized control trial testing the efficacy of a behavioral weight management intervention with brief and structured counseling on family functioning.
 The intervention is linguistically and culturally adapted to support familism, biculturalism, and communication competencies in Mexican American families.
 Mothers and adult daughters will attend 24 weekly sessions consisting of nutrition and physical activity education, behavior modification techniques, and relationship skills training.
-Learn More.
+Learn More

 Camille Nebeker Research Group